jimmykolev/Myth-Bot/README.md

 - A trading card game bot for Discord built in Discord.js
 - Author: Jimmy Kolev
 - Version: 1.1.0
-- Trading Update (Users can trade between themselves by offering cards for gold!)
+- Trading Update (Users can trade between themselves by offering gold for cards!)
 ## Description
 Myth-Bot is a trading card game bot for Discord.
 It is built in Discord.js and uses MongoDB for data storage.
 It is currently in development and is not yet ready for use.
 To keep up to date with the development of Myth-Bot, look at the GitHub repository.